Happy St. Patrick's Day, Irish. I hope your eyes are smilin'!

 The organic herb blend used here is a combination of lemon basil, chives, dill, thyme and celery leaves, but the flavor that comes to the forefront is the celery.
 Pair that with celery salt and celery really speaks out loud in this dish.
 Nicely so.

 Where does this herbal blend come from?
 Claudia's Organic Herbs is a local company run by Claudia Holzinger on her family farm in Orleans, a beautiful spot on the Klamath River about 35 miles as the crow flies from our coastline.
 She's famous for her green and dried garlic and her produce is widely sought after by local restaurant chefs.
-Fantastic Fish Blend is available locally year-round and Claudia doesn't have a web site.
+Fantastic Fish Blend is available locally year-round and

 Celery, which is rich in vitamin C, is recognized as a blood pressure reducer and may be helpful in reducing blood cholesterol levels.
 It was first used for medicinal purposes by the Romans and Greeks before it was used as a food.